MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 > [!NOTE]

-> - Do not install the SM Authoring tool on the same computer that has the SM Web portal installed.
+> - Do not install the Service Manager Authoring tool on the same computer that has the Service Manager (SM) Web portal installed.
-> - Install at least Update Rollup 5 on the computer with SM management server/data warehouse management server/Service Manager console installed - if SM Authoring tool is to be used on the same computer.
+> - Install at least Update Rollup 5 on the computer with SM management server/data warehouse management server/Service Manager console installed - if Service Manager Authoring tool is to be used on the same computer.

 ::: moniker-end